jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

 =============

 The ROS component ``dvrk_arm_from_ros`` can be treated as an example of alternate hardware.
-When used, the console uses ROS to communicate with a generic arm (e.g. PSM or substitute).
+When used, the system uses ROS to communicate with a generic arm (e.g. PSM or substitute).
 This can be used if you need your teleoperation to work across the network.
 The black diagram shows the "PSM over ROS" coming from an actual dVRK but could